ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Loading in Custom Facts
 ```````````````````````

-It's also easy to provide your own facts if you want, which is covered in :doc:`dev_guide/developing_modules`.
+It's also easy to provide your own facts if you want, which is covered in :ref:`developing_modules`.
 To run them, just
 make a call to your own custom fact gathering module at the top of your list of tasks, and variables returned
 there will be accessible to future tasks::